kailash-manasarovar/statement/docs/timeline/2024/november.md

 - I have raised the issue with the [water pipes](../2023/september.md#the-water-pipes) twice already.

 ![Bea wanting to know when I'm leaving](../../content/whatsapps/bea-panic.JPG)

+- She hurriedly responds with a WhatsApp message from March when I had been terrorized and told her I would need to be leaving.
+But since then we have conversed and I never mentioned leaving again.
+In fact, quite the opposite so this reference is bogus.

 ## Tattoo